Jayman3k/py_PHIsim3_projects/README.md

 - A working installation of PHIsim, and a basic understanding of how it works.
 I would recommend that you at least try to run a few examples before trying to parallelize simulations.
 - Have a recent Python version installed (I recommend 3.12), including a package manager such as pip.
 A couple of packages (listed in the comments in the `__init__` file) are required to run the code.
 Some experience with packages such as numpy and matplotlib is useful, for processing and plotting results.
    - (Note: I realize that there are Python frameworks to formally specify which packages and which versions of those packages are used.
 At the time of writing my master's thesis, I considered this a low-priority task, and I didn't put any effort into it.
 You can blame my limited experience with Python dependency hell for that.)

+## Installation

+Unfortunately, this tool is not packaged as a python package, so you'll have to download it directly from github.
+You can go to the op of the page to `Code > Download zip`, but if you're somewhat familiar with git I recommend cloning the repository.
+Then you can use it in two ways:

+   - Simply copy the tools folder to wherever you want to run the simulations and place your own Python files next to it, similar to the example file provided.
+   - A better way to avoid copying the files multiple times is to use a junction  to the tools folder from your working folder.
+This is a kind of linked folder, (install `junction` from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/junction)), so just create a work-folder, put your own Python files there, and create a junction with:

+         junction tools path\to\py_PHIsim3_projects\tools

 ## Getting started